Tutorial - Getting Started with PCB Design

 - Assembly Drawings - component positions and orientations for each side of the board.

 - Pick and Place Files - used by robotic component placement machinery to place components onto the board.
+Note that the Report Output can also be used to generate Pick and Place files, and is highly configurable.

 - Composite Drawings - the finished board assembly, including components and tracks.